aibgr/Trix-3DQ-AV-Platform/README.md

 > First paper of the **3DQ Series** submitted to **IEEE Transactions on Intelligent Vehicles** – November 2025
 > First-round decision expected: December 2025 – January 2026
-> Full source code will be released immediately upon acceptance.
+> Full source code will be released immediately upon acceptance of all 3DQ Series.

 ### Key Features
 - Single kinematic formulation covering **all** parking maneuvers + overtaking